LausEquites/composer-env/README.md

 ```

 ## Opentelemetry collector
-The endpoint to the collector is eithe `http://otel:4318` or `http://otel:4317` depending on protocol
+The endpoint to the collector is either `http://otel:4318` or `http://otel:4317` depending on protocol